takenet/blip-sdk-python/README.md

 loop.run_forever()
 ```

-Or the sync version (ideal for scripts)
+> Or the sync version (we only recommend for scripts)

 ```python
 from time import sleep